BeaconCMS/beacon/guides/your-first-site.md

 </div>
 ```

 Save the changes and Publish the page.
-Go to http://localhost:4000 to see the final result!
+Go to http://localhost:4000 to check the final result!

+You should see the image you uploaded, the current year on the footer, and a message after joining the waitlist.

 -----------------------